 ARCHEA or PALIA EPIDAVROS (both names are used) is a pretty village on the east coast of Argolis, a quiet little spot where it’s probably not much else to do than to drink a coffee or eat at a nice tavern on the waterfront, or enjoy the sun and a bath on one of the two the beaches close to the town.
 But sometimes that’s all we need!

 Most people who are visiting here, however, come because of an entirely different reason: The little theater, which is out on the green-clad headland you see from the port of Archea Epidavros.
 The theatre, being build in the 4th century BC, has 18 seating rows and could accommodate 2000 people.
 It was probably used in connection with worshipping Dionysus.
 Dionysus was the Greek god of wine and ecstasy, so imagine the celebrations here 2500 years ago!
 Also, go exploring behind the upper part of the theatre, and find remnants of the ancient city that used to be here.

 In July and August concerts are given here, mostly by Greek musicians, and we can almost promise that you've never had a concert experience like this before.
 Recommended!

 Tickets should be booked in advance, for example on greekfestival.gr.

-PARALIA EPIDAVROS, a tiny town just north of Archea Epidavros, which is more or less exactly what the name, Paralia, describes: a beach.
+In the coastal town of PARALIA EPIDAVROS, a tiny village just east of Nea Epidavros, you will find exactly what the name, Paralia, describes: a beach.

-EPANO EPIDAVROS is located just above Archea Epidavros (Epano means upper), a small village, and frankly we just mention it here to make the list complete.
+EPANO EPIDAVROS is located just west of Archea Epidavros (Epano means upper), a small village, and frankly we just mention it here to make the list complete.